 The West Dapto Development Contributions Plan (2020) was adopted by Council on 7 December 2020 and came into force on 14 December 2020.

 This plan applies to the West Dapto Urban Release Area (shown in Figure 1 of the plan).

 The plan levies contributions in one of two ways:

 - Residential development - contributions are levied per additional lot or dwelling

 - Non-residential development (ie industrial or commercial) - contributions are levied per hectare.

 The current indexed contribution rates for this plan are shown below.

 |Residential development||Rate per lot / dwelling*|

-* In accordance with the Ministerial Direction issued under s7.17 of the EP&A Act and the advice from the Minster for Planning and Public Spaces’ delegate dated 18 June 2020, from 1 July 2020 to 31 December 2020 (or until the 2020 Plan is adopted) contributions for development within the West Dapto Urban Release Area will continue to be levied under the 2017 Plan.
-As the LIGS funding ended on 30 June 2020, the developer will be levied the full contribution rate.
+* In accordance with the Ministerial Direction issued under s7.17 of the EP&A Act and the advice from the Minster for Planning and Public Spaces the plan is considered an IPART reviewed plan and has approval to levy over the $30,000 cap.
+As the LIGS funding subsidy ended on 30 June 2020, the developer will be levied the full contribution rate.